scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 Implicit by-name parameters are not supported in Scala 2, but can be emulated to some degree by the `Lazy` type in Shapeless.

-## Simulating Scala 2 Implicits in Dotty
+## Simulating Scala 2 Implicits in Scala 3

 ### Implicit Conversions